cosmodesi/desilike/doc/user/building.rst

 Pipeline dependencies, samplers, profilers, emulators
 -----------------------------------------------------
-Requirements for samplers, profilers, emulators can be installed within Python, with the provided installer:
+Requirements for samplers, profilers, emulators can be installed within Python, with the provided installer.

-.. automodule:: desilike.install
-  :members:
-  :inherited-members:
-  :show-inheritance:
+Any calculator, profiler, sampler, etc. can be installed with :class:`~desilike.install.Installer`.